sparkflows/sparkflows-docs/docs/installation-upgrading/configuration/configuring-https-fire.rst

 Configuring HTTPS for Fire
 ==========================

 The Fire server can listen on HTTPS.
+Fire Server comes with a pre-configured keystore.

-Below are the steps for configuring Fire for HTTPS.
+Below are the steps for configuring Fire with your keystore and certificates.

 Generate a Keystore
 -------------------